-In 2016, grants were awarded to 21 applicants from communities throughout BC, which used 373,000 Ibs of BC rubber, the equivalent of approximately 24,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
+In 2017, grants were awarded to 14 applicants from communities throughout BC, which used approximately 608,000 lbs of BC rubber, the equivalent of approximately 37,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
 The Community Grant Program was featured in community papers and on social media.
 Applicants are required to have onsite signage to officially recognize TSBC as a contributor to these important projects and to advise the local MLA of the project and the grant.
+In 2019, the requirement will be extended to notify the local Mayor and council.